exasol/docker-db/README.md

 ## Updating the persistent volume of a stand-alone Exasol container

-Starting with version 6.0.3-d1, an existing persistent volume can be updated (for use with a later version of an Exasol image) by calling the following command with the *new* image:
+An existing persistent volume can be updated (for use with a later version of an Exasol image) by calling the following command with the *new* image:

 ```console
 $ docker run --rm -v exa_volume:/exa exasol/docker-db:<new version> update-sc